xristos3490/rsync-toolkit/readme.md

 #### Example usage

-`woa connect myserver example.com myusername ~/.ssh/id_rsa`
+`woa connect mysite myhost username /path/to/private/key`

-This command will connect to `example.com` using the provided username and private key file, and add a configuration entry to `~/.ssh/config` with the alias `myserver`.
-This will allow you to later connect to the same server simply by running `ssh myserver`.
+This command will connect to `myhost` using the provided username and private key file, and add a configuration entry to `~/.ssh/config` with the alias `mysite`.
+This will allow you to later connect to the same server simply by running `ssh mysite`.

 ### `woa sync [host]`

 Syncs local directories with remote directories using rsync.

-`woa rsync myserver`
+`woa sync mysite`

 ### `woa watch [host]`

 Listens for changes in local directories and syncs them with remote directories using rsync.

-`woa watch myserver`
+`woa watch mysite`

 ### `woa sites`